I stared at the vintage, electric fireplace for years, wishing it to be different.

-Doubt and discouragement finally gave way to hope one night when I was listening to The Next Right Thing podcast.
+Doubt and discouragement finally gave way to hope one night while I was listening to The Next Right Thing podcast.
 Emily happened to talk about the spiritual practice of sitting by a fire.
-I had a very freeing moment right there in the McDonald’s drive thru.
+My soul was set free as I listened to her words in the McDonald’s drive thru.

 “Yes!
 She gets it!”

 I realized the longing for a real fireplace was just a physical reflection of a spiritual need.
 And that meant I’m not materialistic.